Articles By Bruce Scodova

 A Circumpolar Observing Project

 On January 30th, 2003 I started my list of northern circumpolar NGC and IC galaxies.
 With the help of Megastar5 other non NGC/IC cataloged galaxies (UGC, CGCG, PGC, MAC, etc.) were observed within one or two field of views (FOV) of the primary object.
-The Observing Projects Update will keep you current with the status of this project.
-To see the circumpolar list and/or the observations of these objects to date, see the links on the ‘Member Observations’ page on this web site (Circumpolar Objects and Circumpolar Observations).
+On the evening of March 26th, 2006 I completed the circumpolar list (801 NGC/IC objects).
+To see the circumpolar list and/or the observations of these objects, see the links on the ‘Member Observations’ page on this web site or go here: Circumpolar Objects and Circumpolar Observations

 Clear Skies.